 The Sherwood Park Crusaders strive to provide a premier environment at every touchpoint for student-athletes to achieve their athletic and scholastic goals.

 The Crusaders initially joined the Alberta Junior Hockey League in 1976 as the Edmonton Crusaders.
-Two years later, the organization moved to Sherwood Park, where we’ve remained ever since.
-The second oldest organization next to the Calgary Canucks, the franchise has seen North Division season Championships in 7 seasons, over 15 players graduate to the National Hockey League, and nearly 70 earn post-secondary scholarships to the institution of their choosing.
+Two years later, the organization moved to Sherwood Park, Alberta, where we’ve continued to play out of the Sherwood Park Arena, now known as the Randy Rosen Rink.
+Since relocating to Sherwood Park, the franchise has seen North Division season Championships in 7 seasons, 15 players graduate to the National Hockey League, and nearly 80 earn post-secondary scholarships to the institution of their choosing.

 Since relocating to Sherwood Park, the Crusaders have been proudly supported by a number of prominent business, community leaders, and sports personalities.
-Since 1998, the club has been a registered, non-profit society, allowing the organization to remain in Strathcona County for over fourty years.
+Since 1998, the club has been a registered, non-profit society, allowing the organization to remain in Strathcona County for over forty years.